phiresky/gitty-backup-rs/README.md

+## Blocking problems for actual use

+1. data loss :)

 ## problems

 how to walk dir tree and find changes?

-fname, mtime might not be enough. see [git index](https://mirrors.edge.kernel.org/pub/software/scm/git/docs/technical/racy-git.txt). dont use tv_nsec! or maybe that issue is fixed in linux? [try this reproduction](https://lkml.org/lkml/2015/6/9/714)
+fname, mtime might not be enough. see [git index](https://mirrors.edge.kernel.org/pub/software/scm/git/docs/technical/racy-git.txt). dont use tv_nsec! or maybe that issue is fixed in linux? [try this reproduction](https://lkml.org/lkml/2015/6/9/714). looks like it's fine for UDF at least

 ## ideas